Princeton-CDH/geniza/DEPLOYNOTES.md

 ## 4.5.0

 -   Document date functionality in this release requires updating the Solr index.
 Run `python manage.py index` to reindex all content.
+-   Run `python manage.py sync_transcriptions` to migrate transcription content to new paged/chunked format

 ## 4.4.0